adonisjs/fold/README.md

 You can use container hooks when you want to modify a resolved value before it is returned from the `make` method.

-- The hook is called everytime a binding is resolved from the container.
+- The hook is called every time a binding is resolved from the container.
 - It is called only once for the singleton bindings.
-- The hook gets called everytime you construct an instance of a class by passing the class constructor directly.
+- The hook gets called every time you construct an instance of a class by passing the class constructor directly.

 > **Note**: The hook callback can also be an async function